 The only brand outside of UK which made its way to TOP-5 is Tisja Damen from the Netherlands.
 "I just can't leave out Tisja Damen," said LAC(E)YSOMETHINGS.
 Elngerie agrees, "From Tisja Damen I bought the Spirit set and Gaia garter, all three pieces are exquisite and easily interchangeable with other lingerie pieces in my collection."

 My third vote also went here.
 Having already a Mystique bra and Divine set, I couldn't resist and bought recently Gaia bralette, brief, and harness.
 Two latter ones I still have to review but (spoiler alert) they are amazing.
 Tisja Damen pieces aren't just lingerie, they give birth to visions and emotions like none other.
 This is not surprising though with the artist behind the brand being not only a designer but a storyteller too.
 Tisja Damen creates stories for all the collections, the brand itself, and even for its ethical values.
+Read other reviews and see Instagram spots of other bloggers wearing it one Tisja Damen the page in my catalog.

 Voters of the brand have representatives with small, medium, and large cup sizes in 5 countries (which is quite diverse for a group of 7 voters.)